Suryansh4711/Urban-Ease/README.md

 # Urban Ease
-This is a dummy furniture ecommerce website which was made by me(Shubhang Dixit) and my Team(Suryanash Agrawal, Sanskar Khandelwal, Shubh Singhal, and Shailesh Gole).
+This is a dummy furniture ecommerce website which was made by me(Suryansh Agarwal) and my Team(Shubhnag Dixit, Sanskar Khandelwal, Shubh Singhal, and Shailesh Gole).
 It was developed as a project given by our trainer.

 Link to the Website: https://shubhang-d.github.io/urbanease.github.io/